Władysław Odonic: Duke of Southern Greater Poland. Conflict with Henry I the Bearded

 One year later, Archbishop Kietlicz supported the provisions of the IV Lateran Council, wherein papal authority was reinforced and the Fifth Crusade was organized.
-Also, and with the support of the other Polish princes, the Archbishop promoted the surrender of the southern Greater Poland lands to Władysław.
-Finally, in 1216 Władysław III Spindleshanks gave his nephew the rule over southern Greater Poland.
+Also, with the support of the other Polish princes, the Archbishop promoted the surrender of the southern Greater Poland lands to Władysław.
+Finally, in 1216, Władysław III Spindleshanks gave his nephew the rule over southern Greater Poland.

 However, the receipt of these lands near Obra River created a new problem for Władysław.
 In accordance with the treaty of 1206 between him and Henry I the Bearded, the Duchy of Kalisz had to return to Silesia if Władysław recovered his heritage.
 In addition, the previous excellent relations with Archbishop Kietlicz also began to deteriorate, and so Władysław managed to get a new protective bull from the Pope (issued on 9 February 1217), this time to protect him against the claims of the local Church hierarchy.

 In 1217, a congress of other Piast dukes in Danków proved to be very detrimental to Władysław Odonic.
-There his uncle Władysław III Spindleshanks and Leszek the White signed an agreement of mutual succession, which reduced considerably the chances of the young prince to acquire, by peaceful means, his uncle's inheritance.
+There, his uncle Władysław III Spindleshanks and Leszek the White signed an agreement of mutual succession, which considerably reduced the chances of the young prince to acquire, by peaceful means, his uncle's inheritance.

 Second War against Władysław III Spindleshanks.
 Escape from the country

 The agreement at Danków (which Henry I the Bearded soon joined) and the death of Archbishop Kietlicz enabled Władysław III Spindleshanks to attack his nephew with the benevolent neutrality of the other Piast rulers.
-Władysław Odonic was unable to defend himself or his lands, and shortly thereafter he escaped to Hungary.
+Władysław Odonic was unable to defend himself or his lands, and shortly thereafter, he escaped to Hungary.

 Almost nothing is known about the first phase of Władysław's exile from Poland.
 There are some assumptions that the prince attended the expedition of King Andrew II of Hungary to Palestine.
 Subsequently, he probably went to Bohemia and Germany, where he tried to encourage the help of local rulers.

 Arrival in Pomerania.
 Conquest of Ujście and Nakło

 In 1218 Władysław Odonic finally arrived to the court of Świętopełk II of Pomerania (probably his brother-in-law), who wanted his own political emancipation and broke his homage to Leszek the White. Świętopełk II promised Władysław his support in the effort to reconquer his heritage.

 Thanks to the help of the Pomeranian Duke, Władysław was able to capture the north-eastern fortress of Ujście in 1223.
-Two years later he was able to repel the counter-attack of his uncle and obtain the district of Nakło.
+Two years later, he was able to repel the counter-attack of his uncle and obtain the district of Nakło.